 Response: We disagree that we only evaluated visibility benefit on an incremental basis and that we used a threshold for improvement sufficiency.
-In the proposed FIP, we included tables showing the visibility improvement for control options as compared to baseline conditions.
-Incremental improvement can be easily calculated from the data in the tables, however, we did not calculate this separately for each option.
-In addition, our modeling protocol, modeling report and tables of results were included in the docket.
+In the proposed FIP, we included tables showing the visibility improvement for inappropriate to use ambient monitoring data for current degraded visibility conditions in the evaluation of BART source visibility impacts.
+EPA previously considered and responded to the comment that current visibility conditions should be used in BART source evaluations in 40 CFR part 51.